Welcome to our scholarship database!

 euros 934.- if you are not yet taking a doctoral degree

 - Payments towards health, accident and personal liability insurance cover

 - In the case of a disability or chronic illness: subsidy for additional costs which result from the disability or chronic illness and are not covered by other funding providers: Further information

-An independent selection committee consisting of specialist scientists reviews applications.
+An independent selection committee reviews applications.

 Central selection criteria are: